 On the first calm and sunny day, after the new queen cells have been capped, the bees will assemble at the hive entrance and the swarm will be cast.

-Secondly, with the increased interest in beekeeping, the number of colonies being kept within city limits grows every year.
+Second, with the increased interest in beekeeping, the number of colonies being kept within city limits grows every year.
 Neighbors of urban beekeepers are not always pleased to find a cloud of bees flying through their backyards and sometimes call authorities to complain about the swarms!

-Compounding the issue is where the swarm might choose to make its new home.
+Compounding the issue is where the swarm might make its new home.
 Bees searching for a place to set up housekeeping in town are likely to make their home in attics, walls, fireplaces or eves.
 Then the homeowner must pay for their removal and this again raises the likelihood of complaints and pressure from homeowners to shut down beekeeping in town.

 Another manipulation that will assist the beekeeper in controlling the swarm impulse is reversing.
 Over the course of the winter, the colony and its queen tend to move upward through the hive.
-In the spring the beekeeper is likely to find his/her bees residing in the upper hive body.
-The queen will often be inclined to stay there and not move down, thereby confining the brood space to the upper part of the hive.
+In the spring the beekeeper is likely to find his/her bees living in the upper hive body.
+The queen will be inclined to stay there and not move down, confining the brood space to the upper part of the hive.

-The reversing process is quite simple.
+The reversing process is simple.
 Take an extra bottom board with you to the bee yard and place it next to the hive.
 If the hive is made up of three hive bodies, take the uppermost hive body and place it on the spare bottom board.
-Then remove the second hive body and place it on top of the first hive body that you just placed on the spare bottom board.
+Then remove the second hive body and place it on top of the first hive body you just placed on the spare bottom board.
 Now remove what was the bottom hive body of the original hive and place it on the top of the reversed hive bodies.

 You have just reversed the hive and created a lot more space while doing so.